bttger/markdown-flashcards/README.md

 ## Open features

-- [ ] Category selection by first word
 - [ ] Test mode: track and print result at the end
+- [ ] Git integration: commit changes to the flashcard file after a learning session
 - [ ] Provide distro packages
 - [ ] Update a card during a session if the user changes the file in the background
 - [ ] Beautify the console output